louis23412/signalEngine/README.md

 - **`README.md`**: Project documentation.

 ## Training and Testing
-The `testEngine.js` script trains the model and tests signal generation using candlestick data from `test/candles.jsonl`.
+The `testEngine.js` script trains the `HiveMind` ensemble and tests signal generation using candlestick data from `test/candles.jsonl`.
 Training requires at least 10,000 candles covering varied market conditions for reliable signals.
-The model learns incrementally as it processes data and updates its transformer weights and Q-table.
+The `HiveMind` learns incrementally as it processes data, updating transformer weights, ensemble weights, and the Q-table based on simulated trade outcomes.

-The script maintains a sliding window of the latest 100 candles, mimicking real-world usage where the engine is called with each new candle received to generate a signal.
+The script maintains a sliding window of the latest 100 candles, mimicking real-world usage where the engine is called with each new candle to generate a signal.
 This fixed window ensures efficient processing by focusing on recent market data.

 ### Steps
 1. **Prepare `test/candles.jsonl`**: